Pediatric Research Alliance Pilots

-- The principal investigator(s) must hold a faculty appointment at their institution(s) which allows them to serve as principal investigator on extramural grant applications.
+- The principal investigator(s) must hold an appointment at their institution(s) which allows them to serve as principal investigator on extramural grant applications.

 - All applications must involve two or more investigators, at least one of whom:

 - Has a primary faculty appointment in the Emory Department of Pediatrics (DOP) OR

 - Is on the professional staff at Children's Healthcare of Atlanta (Children's).
 This includes those Emory faculty who are outside of the Emory DOP or employed by the Pediatric Institute and who are on Children's professional staff as well as all non-faculty clinicians on Children's professional staff.

 - Faculty from GRA-affiliated institutions are encouraged to apply; however, a faculty appointment at a GRA-affiliated institution is not required.

 - The principal investigator (PI) must have a current rank of Instructor or Assistant Professor at Emory and be no more than 7 years into their faculty appointment.
-The PI’s primary faculty appointment must be in the Emory Department of Pediatrics; if the primary appointment is in another Emory department, the PI must have professional staff privileges at CHOA.
+The PI’s primary faculty appointment must be in the Emory Department of Pediatrics or, if the primary appointment is in another Emory department, the PI must have professional staff privileges at Children's.
 Please note that adjunct faculty appointments do not meet this requirement.

 - The PI must have NIH New Investigator status, meaning she/he has not previously competed successfully as PD/PI for a substantial NIH independent research award such as an R01.
 Click here for a detailed definition and exclusions.